dievus/msdorkdump/README.md

   <img src="/images/dorkdump.png" />
 </p>

-MSDorkDump is a Google Dork File Finder that queries a specified domain name and variety of file extensions (pdf, doc, docx, etc), and downloads them.
+MSDorkDump is a Google Dork File Finder that queries a specified domain name and variety of file extensions (pdf, doc, docx, etc), downloads , and then runs Exiftool on them to enumerate metadata.
 Note that due to Google's built in rate limiting, queries may end up timed out if too many are made in a short amount of time.

 The goal is to implement some custom tooling into a "MayorSec Toolkit" to be released sometime in the future.